Current Clinical Scholars

 Current Research Protocol Title: Characterization of the intact HIV-1 latent reservoir by Real-Time PCR

 Bio: Dr. Christian Gaebler received his MD and completed his internal medicine and infectious disease residency from the Charité-Universitaetsmedizin, Germany.
 As a Clinical Scholar, Dr. Gaebler is studying broadly neutralizing antibodies to HIV-1.
 Such anti-HIV-1 antibodies have been shown to effectively control virus replication in animal model systems and in human antibody treatment studies.
-His current research focuses on the characterization of the HIV-1 latent reservoir.
+His current research focuses on the characterization of the HIV-1 latent reservoir as well as the humoral immune response to SARS-CoV-2 infection.
+Dr. Gaebler is Co-Chief of the Rockefeller University Clinical Scholars Program.

 Katherine Knorr, MD, PhD